Ldnz/uno-game-on-symfony/Readme.md

-#### It is just the implementation of UNO game on Symfony framework.
+#### It is just the implementation of the UNO game on the Symfony framework.

-All domain logic is placed in
+All domain logic is placed in the
 `src/Domain` folder.

 #### How to install and run: